Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Tree-Level Analysis of M o bius Domain Wall Fermions with the SF boundary condition

+We found that this phenomenon, a constant factor discrepancy in the continuum limit remains in the propagator at the surface time slices $n_4=1$ and $n_4=N_T-1$ (the interior time surfaces of the SF boundary condition) is common to other MDWFs with $c_j\ne 0$ we investigated.
+This strongly suggests the presence of the boundary effect introduced by Eq.~(\ref{eq:BSF}).
+As we put the boundary term $B_{SF}$ at $n_4=1$ and $N_T-1$ in the MDWF operator, contact terms with $B_{SF}$ and the fermion field operators of the effective four-dimensional theory could exist at the surface time slices.

-From these observations, we need a constant renormalization to the propagator touching the surface time slices.
-We have a degree of freedom to renormalize the boundary operator of the fermion fields.~\cite{Sint:1995rb,Sint:1993un} The boundary operator places at $n_4=0$ and $n_4=N_T$ in the SF scheme can be renormalized independently from the bulk fermion fields.
-A subtlety arises for the renormalization on the (effective four dimensional) fermion fields on the surface time slices at $n_4=1$ and $n_4=N_T-1$.
-We could not find any counter term for the fermion fields on $n_4=1$ and $n_4=N_T-1$, and any analytic representation for the renormalization factor.
-We expect this renormalization can be absorbed into the boundary operator renormalization as the distinction between the boundary and the interior surface disappear eventually in the continuum limit.
+From these observations, we can conclude that a constant renormalization is needed for the propagator touching the surface time slices.
+This phenomenon has been also observed in the overlap fermion in the SF scheme\cite{Luscher:2006df}.
+A degree of freedom is available to renormalize the boundary operators or fields of the fermion fields.\cite{Sint:1995rb,Sint:1993un,Luscher:1996sc,Sint:2010eh} The boundary fields at $n_4=0$ and $n_4=N_T$ in the SF scheme can be renormalized independently from the bulk fermion fields and the renormalization for the boundary fields has been introduced for the overlap fermion in Ref.~\citen{Luscher:2006df}.
+We briefly show the definition of the boundary fields in the SF scheme\cite{Sint:1995rb,Sint:1993un,Luscher:1996sc,Luscher:2006df} in the following.
+After introducing the definition, we discuss two possibilities for the renormalization on the surface time slices using the boundary fields.